prent2cookies/REST-fullstack-prentice/README.md

 # Fullstack Evaluation Notes

-Because I'm programming on Windows and not linux, I used the full command "php -S localhost:8765 -t webroot/" instead of "./server" to start the server.
+Because I'm programming on Windows and not Linux, I used the full command "php -S localhost:8765 -t webroot/" instead of "./server" to start the server.
-Probably won't effect anything, but something to note if the command to run the server isn't working for whatever reason on linux.
+Probably won't effect anything, but something to note if the command to run the server isn't working for whatever reason on Linux.

 I made the assumption that the user would only want one search bar as opposed to three (one for each of the search options).
-As a result of this, if a user enters a country code it can be treated as part of a country name if it provides search results.
-This was a compromise I made over having multiple search bars that looked cluttered.
+When a user submits their input, the code checks if it is a valid full country name.
+If not, it checks if it is a valid code.
+If not, it checks if it is a valid partial country name.
+As a result of this format, when entering the code "US" there will be only the United States and no countries that may have "US" somewhere in their name.

 When searching "united", Mexico can appear.
-This is because one of Mexico's alternate spellings is "United Mexican States".
-I decided to allow this because it's a valid name for the country, although not the most common one.
-There may be similar results where a country may not seem like it should be part of the results but is due to alternate spellings.
+This is because one of Mexico's alternate names is "United Mexican States".
+I decided to allow this because it's a valid name for the country, although not the most common one and not the one displayed on the html page.
+There may be similar results where a country may not seem like it should be part of the results but is due to alternate names.

 ## How to use